kinojms/obsidian-notes/CSOPESY/Extra - Midterms Exam Pointers.md

 # Additional TTL (things to learn)
 Your homeworks and MOs.
 Review also Doc Neils videos, very very useful for the coding exercise part.

+# Lesson Plan
+Which notes to focus on?

+1. NDG Course Notes from Canvas
+2.